tardisgo/tardisgo-samples/README.md

 ### OpenFL - samples showing Go called from Haxe
 ---
+You can see these examples working live at http://tardisgo.github.io/
+- [gohandlingmouseevents](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl/gohandlingmouseevents/Source) (adapted from the OpenFL example)
+- [concurrentgophers](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl/concurrentgophers/Source) (inspired by slide 21 of "[Concurrency is not Parallelism (it's better)](http://concur.rspace.googlecode.com/hg/talk/concur.html#slide-21)" a talk by Rob Pike)

-To run the OpenFl examples you will also need to follow the instructions to install OpenFL [here](http://www.openfl.org/download/).
+To compile and run them you will also need to follow the instructions to install OpenFL [here](http://www.openfl.org/download/).
 From the "Source" directory, check there is a "tardis" sub-directory and run the tardisgo command as normal e.g. "tardisgo mouse.go".
 Then follow the normal OpenFL/Lime development process from the directory above, try: "lime test html5".
 Or use the tgolime.sh script described below.
-- [gohandlingmouseevents](https://github.com/tardisgo/tardisgo-samples/tree/master/openfl/gohandlingmouseevents/Source) (adapted from the OpenFL example) - you can see it working live at http://tardisgo.github.io/